The Banana Splits: Segments

-In the second season, The Three Musketeers segments were replaced with reruns of The Hillbilly Bears, a cartoon segment that previously appeared on The Atom Ant Show (1965–1968).
+In the second season, The Three Musketeers segments were replaced with reruns of The Hillbilly Bears, a cartoon segment that had previously appeared on The Atom Ant Show (1965–1968).

 The Banana Splits was syndicated in 1970 to local stations, reformatted as a half-hour show under the title The Banana Splits and Friends Show.
 The Banana Splits formed a framework for episodes from three of Hanna-Barbera's animated series (The Atom Ant Show, The Secret Squirrel Show, and The Adventures of Gulliver) and the live-action The New Adventures of Huckleberry Finn.
 All the original Banana Splits episodes were included in this package, with Paul Winchell providing new, spoken introductions for the added components in the series.

 Music

 The show's theme song, "The Tra La La Song (One Banana, Two Banana)", was credited to Ritchie Adams and Mark Barkan, but that was merely contractual.
 It was written by Nelson B. Winkless Jr., on the upright piano in his living room—a piano that also spawned the "Snap, Crackle, Pop" jingle, among other successful themes.
 Adams and Barkan were the show's music directors.
-The song, a single attributed to The Banana Splits, peaked at #96 on Billboards Top 100 in February 1969.
-The version included on the We're The Banana Splits album is the same heard at the beginning of the show, while the single version is an entirely different arrangement and recording, with an additional verse.
+The song, a single attributed to the Banana Splits, peaked at #96 on Billboards Top 100 in February 1969.
+The version included on the We're the Banana Splits album is the same heard at the beginning of the show, while the single version is an entirely different arrangement and recording, with an additional verse.

 The Banana Splits' bubblegum pop rock and roll was provided by studio professionals, including Joey Levine ("I Enjoy Being a Boy", "It's a Good Day for a Parade"); Al Kooper ("You're the Lovin' End"); Barry White ("Doin' the Banana Split"); Gene Pitney ("Two Ton Tessie") and Jimmy Radcliffe, who provided his songs ("I'm Gonna Find a Cave", "Soul", "Don't Go Away Go-Go Girl", "Adam Had 'Em" and "The Show Must Go On") but did not contribute vocals to Splits recordings.

 The music director was music publisher Aaron Schroeder; production duties were mainly handled by David Mook.
 When a heavier R&B vocal was needed, the music producers usually turned to singer Ricky Lancelotti, who was credited under his stage name Rick Lancelot.
 He went on to record several songs with Frank Zappa.
-In 1968, The Banana Splits released an album on Decca Records titled We're the Banana Splits.
+In 1968, the Banana Splits released an album on Decca Records titled We're the Banana Splits.

 Covers

-US punk rock act the Dickies covered the theme song in 1978 as "Banana Splits (Tra La La Song)".
+US punk rock act The Dickies covered the theme song in 1978 as "Banana Splits (Tra La La Song)".
 It reached #7 on the UK charts and appeared as a bonus on the CD reissue of their 1979 album The Incredible Shrinking Dickies.

-The song was also covered as the first track on the album Saturday Morning Cartoons' Greatest Hits by Liz Phair with Material Issue in 1995.
+The song was also covered as the first track on the album Saturday Morning: Cartoons' Greatest Hits by Liz Phair with Material Issue in 1995.